The following guidance notes relate to ongoing responsibilities to REB after the initial approval of a study.

 5.2 Other Studies

-According to UBC Policy 85 Scholarly Integrity Article 2.1.4, Investigators are responsible for:
+According to UBC Policy SC6 Scholarly Integrity Article 2.1.4, Investigators are responsible for:

-"Keeping complete and accurate records of data, methodologies and findings, including graphs and images in a manner that will allow verification or replication of the work by others.
+"Keeping complete and accurate records of data, methodologies and findings, including graphs and images, in a manner that will allow verification or replication of the work by others.
 This includes recording all primary data in clear, adequate, original and chronological form, and retaining it in a repository from which it cannot be removed.
 The principal investigator is responsible for the collection, maintenance and retention of research data.
 Records of data should normally be retained in the unit in which they are produced for at least five years after the work is published or otherwise presented (if the form of the record or data permits this, and subject to any assurances that data would be destroyed to assure anonymity).
-Records should be retained in their original medium, or transferred to a secondary medium provided that the transfer process is fully validated, and the person who transfers the data from the original to the secondary medium attests that the secondary documents are true copies of the respective original record including any and all notations, corrections, or other changes made to the original record prior to the creation of the secondary documents."
+Records should be retained in their original medium, or transferred to a secondary medium provided that the transfer process is fully validated, and the person who transfers the data from the original to the secondary medium attests that the secondary documents are true copies of the respective original record including any and all notations, corrections, or other changes made to the original record prior to the creation of the secondary documents.
+In the case of collaborative research all those involved in the conduct of the research will have accessto the data (subject to any assurancesthat accessto the data would be restricted to assure anonymity), and will normally be allowed to make copies of the record.
+Such access may be restricted only when a request to do so is made in writing and approved by the Vice‐President"

 acknowledgement VI.
 Request for Acknowledgement